 The Tulane University Obesity Research Center includes a university-wide group of investigators dedicated to excellence in obesity research using systems epidemiological and clinical approaches.
 Its primary mission is to facilitate interdisciplinary efforts to integrate epidemiology with research on the diet and lifestyle risk factors, etiology, consequences, treatment, and prevention of obesity and its metabolic complications.
 A particular focus of the center is a greater understanding of the complex interactions of human genomics, metabolomics, epigenomics, and gut microbiome with diet and lifestyle in determining obesity risk and weight management in the context of population cohorts and intervention trials.

-The Tulane University Translational Science Institute aims to promote and increase high-impact clinical, translational, and implementation research at Tulane University and Louisiana.
+The Tulane University Translational Science Institute (TUTSI) is a university-wide research center that aims to promote and increase high-impact clinical, translational, and implementation research at Tulane University and Louisiana.
 TUTSI develops and nurtures successful competitive independent investigators engaged in clinical, translational, and implementation research; motivates and facilitates multidisciplinary and interdisciplinary interaction and collaboration among basic, clinical, and population scientists; and builds and expands the clinical and community-based research infrastructure at Tulane University and in Louisiana.
-TUTSI is co-directed by Dr. Jiang He, chair of the Department of Epidemiology, and Dr. Lee Hamm, dean of the Tulane University School of Medicine.

 The Tulane University Office of Health Research is a 5000 square foot clinical research facility located in the Tulane University School of Public Health and Tropical Medicine.
 The Tulane University Office of Health Research includes a reception/patient waiting area, seven participant examination rooms, a clinical laboratory, two conference rooms, a dietary interview room, an intervention room, mail and copy rooms, a kitchen, secured data storage rooms, a freezer room, and offices for study staff and research coordinators.
 Several NIH-sponsored research projects are conducted in this clinical research facility.